oSoc18/kiest_ze/README.md

 yarn production-windows

 ## Backend
-We choose Django becouse:
+We choose Django because:
-- Safe and handy acces to database
+- Safe and handy access  to database
-- Python is a powerfull language (Especially compared to some alternatives that we won't mention)
+- Python is a powerful language (Especially compared to some alternatives that we won't mention)
 - Digital ocean has good support for it. https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04

 ### Install Requirements